KeYProject/ProofScriptDebugger/website/docs/index.md

         <div class="feature-caption">
             Stepwise script execution: step over and into.
-            Our special offers for time travellers: Go backwards in time and then Back to the Future,again!
+            Our special offers for time travellers: Go backwards in time and then Back to the Future, again!
         </div>
     </div>
     <div>